djamelz/Coursera-PracticalMachineLearning/PredictionAssignmentWriteup.md

 ```

-We have now a dataframe "features"" which contains all the workable feature.
-So the first approach is to split the dataset in two part : the first for the training and the second for the testing.
+We have now a dataframe "features which contains all the workable features.
+So the first step is to split the dataset in two part : the first for training and the second for testing.

 ```r